Occupational Studies

 OT-101 Introduction of Occupational Studies of Wellness/Disability

-Introduction to occupational Therapy history, philosophy, wellness/illness/disability continuum, contexts, occupations, occupational performance, professionalism, and clinical reasoning.
+Introduction to occupational therapy history, philosophy, wellness/illness/disability continuum, contexts, occupations, occupational performance, professionalism, and clinical reasoning.

 Fall only and every year.
 3 Credits